A Man Called Dagger: Score

 Steve Allen composed the film's score with Ronald Stein arranging and conducting it.
 Maureen Arthur sang Buddy Kaye's lyrics to Allen's title song.

 Deleted scenes

-Sue Ane Langdon recalled two scenes that did not make the final print.
+Sue Ane Langdon recalled several scenes that did not make the final print.
 One featured a West Highland White Terrier whose fur was dyed to match Langdon's hair in the film.
 When she toured with the dog, people thought the fur colouring was hurting the dog.
-As a result, the dog's scenes were cut.
-She also recalled scenes of people hanging on meat hooks that were cut.
+Most of the dog’s scenes were left out of the final cut.
+Langdon also recalled scenes of people hanging on meat hooks that were cut.